Identity fraud endangers Walmart’s delivery platform

 To make it truly difficult for fraudsters, large companies must take the onboarding processes of new employees very seriously.
 Beyond the economic consequences, they face lost trust and a damaged reputation that can be even more difficult to recover from.

-Combining these cutting-edge technology solutions in the onboarding process would not only strengthen driver authentication and security, but also send a clear message about the company’s commitment to the integrity and reliability of its delivery platform.
+Applying cutting-edge technological solutions like VideoID not only strengthens the authentication and security of drivers throughout their lifecycle but also sends a clear message about the company’s commitment to integrity and reliability on its delivery platform.